 Rest in peace to Danny Watring, one of my first core band teachers (who is shown here second from the left).

-Danny was very supportive to my high school small group, and although he gave suggestions and pointers, he allowed us a great degree of freedom to discover the music for ourselves.
+Danny was very supportive with my high school jazz quartet/quintet, and although he gave suggestions and pointers, he also allowed us a great degree of freedom to discover the music for ourselves.
+I appreciate that a great deal.
 I went to any number of regional jazz festivals for both big band and jazz small groups under his guidance and sponsorship.

 I am deeply grateful for my exposure to the music we call jazz and a life's work of creativity and self discovery.
 With love and respect, thank you for everything, Mr. Watring!